dingyiming0427/goalgail/README.md

 The following command will reproduce the learning curves for two environments as in Fig. 3 in the paper.

-Four rooms env: `python plotting/gail_plot.py path-to-experiment-data-folder fourroom`
+Four rooms env: `python plotting/gail_plot.py data/s3/fourroom fourroom`

-Fetch Pick and Place env: `python plotting/gail_plot.py path-to-experiment-data-folder pnp`
+Fetch Pick and Place env: `python plotting/gail_plot.py data/s3/fetchpnp fetchpnp`

+The generated figures can be found in folder `figures`.